biolab/orange2/docs/reference/rst/Orange.classification.rules.rst

       :type base_rules: :class:`~Orange.classification.rules.RuleList`

-.. class:: Orange.classification.rules.RuleBeamFinder
+.. class:: Orange.classification.rules.BeamFinder

-   Bases: :class:`~Orange.classification.rules.RuleFinder`
+   Bases: :class:`~Orange.classification.rules.Finder`

    Beam search for the best rule.
 This is the default finder for :obj:`RuleLearner`.
 Pseudo code of the algorithm is as follows.